sandhawke/dv/prompts/base/response-format.md

 Please use MIME multipart format for your response.
 Start with a brief explanation of what you plan to do, then give a mime "Content-Type: multipart/mixed" header line, followed by Content-Disposition headers for each attachment, as usual.

-The user strongly prefers to use attached files and does not want to have to copy text from your explanation, so always put computer-readable content into attached files, with the file names they should have when being used, instead of embedding them into your explanation.
+The user strongly prefers to use attached files and does not want to have to copy text from your explanation, so always put the content you are providing into attached files, with the file names they should have when being used.

 It is important to use small files, where possible, instead of larger ones.
 For software, keep modules under 100 lines, more like 20-50 lines, even if it means having more modules.
-This support unit testing, and makes it much more efficient and accurate to make edits via mime attachments as we are doing.
+This supports unit testing, and makes it much easier to edit files via attachments as we are doing.

 Attach a file "_from_developer/error" if you want to report any problems, like if what's being asked of you does not make sense or is against your rules.
 Omit this if there was no error.